SamyT-code/Natural-Language-Processing/CSI4107A - Assignment 1 - Information Retrieval System.md

 #### Installing Packages
 ---
-The library used to provide support for preprocessing of documents and queries is NLTK.
+The library used to provide support for preprocessing of documents and queries is `nltk`.
 Specifically, the stemming package of NLTK is used to lowers inflection in words to their root forms, hence aiding in the preprocessing of text, words, and documents for text normalization.
-TO install this package, run the following command (after installation of Python):
+To install this package, run the following command (after installation of Python):
 ```bash
 pip install nltk
 ```